Shared Spatial Memory Through Predictive Coding: Introduction

 Neural algorithms underlying shared representations extend innate mechanisms supporting individual cognition.
-In mammals, the hippocampal-entorhinal system provides the substrate for cognitive maps, with place cells encoding locations and grid cells providing a metric scaffold~\cite{hafting2005microstructure,whittington2020tolman,ginosar2021locally,gardner2022toroidal,wagner2023entorhinal}. ``Social place cells''—neurons firing when a partner occupies particular locations—offer compelling evidence for neural substrates integrating self with peers~\cite{zhou2024vector,xu2022grid,liang2024distance}.
+In mammals, the hippocampal-entorhinal system provides the substrate for cognitive maps, with place cells encoding locations and grid cells providing a metric scaffold~\cite{hafting2005microstructure,whittington2020tolman,ginosar2021locally,gardner2022toroidal,wagner2023entorhinal}. ``Social place cells''---neurons firing when a partner occupies particular locations---offer compelling evidence for neural substrates integrating self with peers~\cite{zhou2024vector,xu2022grid,liang2024distance}.
 These findings indicate that the brain possesses sophisticated machinery not only for building a model of its own world but also for representing the world of others, a prerequisite for any meaningful social coordination.
 However, a critical distinction exists between representing others within single brains versus coordinating across brains through severely bandwidth-constrained communication.
-This raises a fundamental question: What computational principles enable agents to develop socially-aware representations and to coordinate these representations across distributed systems under limited communication?
+This raises a fundamental question: What computational principle, grounded in how biological brains organize social cognition, would be sufficient for artificial agents to reproduce this capacity under severely bandwidth-constrained communication?